amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 An unsolved problem: foreign languages
 --------------------------------------

-We currently do *not* have plans for extending Proselint to other languages, though we will do our best to aid those who wish to do so.
-Addressing the problem of linting prose for style and usage in English (of both American and British varieties) is challenging on its own.
-Attempting to build rule-sets for languages in which we lack fluency would seem to be an exercise in folly.
+We have no immediate plans for extending Proselint to other languages.
+Addressing the problem of linting prose for style and usage errors in English (of both American and British varieties) is challenging enough for native speakers, and attempting to build rule-sets for languages in which we lack fluency would seem to be an exercise in folly.
 Attempting to manage a community around the correct use of a language we do not speak would be inappropriate.

-That said, we have learned lessons that would aid someone who wanted to extend Proselint to other languages.
-Our hope is that some of those lessons have been successfully conveyed above, but there are likely many more that will only reveal themselves in discussion.
-We invite anyone who wishes to discuss Proselint as a model for any other endeavor to reach out to us.
-The last thing we want is for knowledge to be trapped inside our heads.
+An open problem, then, is how to extend Proselint to become a universal linter for prose.

 Missing corpora
 ---------------